Eggnog. Pumpkin pie. All-day movie marathons.

 Stretch that out to two weeks, and your belly fat can rise by 7 percent, according to a meta-analysis in the Journal of Applied Physiology.

 You can even measure your body-fat percentage on your own to see the change for yourself.

 Your move: Stay focused.
 You don’t have to do the workouts you normally do but do something (like the activities mentioned above).

 “And if you can, increase your step count to offset the caloric cost of indulgences,” says Schoeller.

-Myth: Whatever weight you gain, you’ll lose in the New Year
+4. Whatever weight you gain, you’ll lose in the new year

 Fact: Odds are you won’t.
 Although most people only gain a pound or two during the holidays, the majority of them never lose it, according to scientists reporting in the New England Journal of Medicine.